 Barbara has extensive experience as a school nurse and school nurse administrator.
 She has been a member of the California School Nurse Organization since the late 1980’s and served as the CSNO State President.
 She was the Health Services Director of Fresno Unified School District, the fourth largest school district in California, and became the Health Services Director for the Fresno County Office of Education.
 Barbara believes that school nurses are vital for the successful education of children and strives to provide a program that is supportive of working nurses and those interested in making a positive difference in the lives of students.

 If your last name starts with A-L, please contact Barbara Miller at email@example.com for more information.

 A school nurse for the past 21 years, Patricia acted as Coordinator of Health Services for Central Unified School District in Fresno, a large district of 15,000 students.
 As a school nurse, Patricia worked in all areas of education from preschool to adult education.
-Patricia is a long term member of California School Nurse Organization, served on the CSNO State Board, and was recognized as School Nurse Administrator of the Year for California in 2010 and recognized nationally by National Association of School Nurses in 2011.
-She has served as an instructor in the Fresno State School Nurse Credential Program for the past 5 years.
-Patricia believes that continued professional growth is essential for school nurses to meet the ever-changing needs of California students.
+Patricia is a long time member of the California School Nurse Organization, served on the CSNO State Board, and was recognized as the School Nurse Administrator of the Year for California in 2010 and recognized nationally by the National Association of School Nurses in 2011.
+Patricia believes continued professional growth is essential for school nurses to meet the ever-changing needs of California students.